 Main Street Revitalization

-For 25 years, Oklahoma’s Main Street program has been pumping new life back into the heart of communities across the state.
+For more than 30 years, Oklahoma’s Main Street program has been pumping new life back into the heart of communities across the state.
 Combining historic preservation and downtown revitalization efforts with powerful economic stimulation, Main Street restores the core assets of our communities and enhances the quality of life for our citizens.

 “The Main Street program has completely transformed our downtown business district.
 We went from having 65% building occupancy to over 90% occupancy, and investment has been pouring in from both inside and outside of the community.
 We now have a very busy, active Main Street — even after hours — with a newly refurbished theater, restaurants and boutiques.
 The Main Street program has greatly enhanced Collinsville’s quality of life, and it is an integral part of our community.”